intesys/openapi-server/readme.md

 Mocks take precedence over proxy, if a mock is found for the requested route, it is server, otherwise the request is proxied to backend.

-`Json` files are server as responses, while `js` are required as standard node modules and can contain some logic.

 The MOCKS_PATH directory has a sub-folder structure which follows the paths to mock, as example:

 ```